EPCCed/cq-spec/cq/device_operations.md

 ### Host measurement

-The results of end-circuit measurements are stored in `cstate` buffers passed to the executor, and will be synchronised back to the host.
+The results of host measurements are stored in `cstate` buffers passed to the executor, and will be synchronised back to the host.
 Note that passing in the result buffer to these functions allows the programmer to determine _where_ in the buffer results are stored.

 ### Qubit measurement